Photon-Gaming/RPG-Project/Engine Docs/ENTITIES.md

 Action methods should be decorated with the `ActionMethod` attribute, which takes a description of the method as a parameter to be displayed by the editor.
 If you want entries to be included in the Dictionary parameter, you should also include an `ActionMethodParameter` attribute for each parameter you want.
 This attribute takes three parameters, a name, description, and the data type of the parameter.
 There is an optional fourth parameter for the edit type (see the section on Properties above).

+Action methods are not executed on disabled entities by default.
+To override this on a per-method basis, pass `true` as an optional second parameter to the `ActionMethod` attribute.

 An example action method definition:

 ```csharp